 Notes receivable from Participants - Notes receivable from Participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent notes receivable from Participants are recorded as a distribution.
-Interest income is recorded on the accrual basis.
-Related fees are recorded as administrative expenses and are expensed when incurred.
-No allowance for credit losses has been recorded at December 31, 2014 and 2013.

 Distributions to Participants - Distributions to Participants are recorded when paid.
-At December 31, 2014 and 2013, there were no significant unpaid benefits allocated to accounts of Participants who had elected to withdraw from the Plan.
+At December 31, 2016 and 2015, there were no significant unpaid benefits allocated to accounts of Participants who had elected to withdraw from the Plan.